danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-06-a-better-way-to-extend-types.md

 }
 ```

-Another great benefit with this approach, is that any type can implement this protocol and get access to the additional functionality.
-In this case, it's not much, but when you work with multi-platform codebases, this can be a great way to reduce the amount of code you have to write for each type.
+Another benefit with this, is that any type can implement this protocol and get access to the additional functionality, which can reduce the amount of code you have to write.

-But that's a discussion for another post.

 ## Conclusion